alanazinkin/CellularAutomata/doc/presentation/PRESENTATION.md

       }
 ```

+## API OVERVIEW

+### API 1:

+### API 2:

 ## TEAMWORK & COMMUNICATION OVERVIEW

 ### SIGNIFICANT POSITIVE EVENT:

 ### SIGNIFICANT PROBLEM:

-### TEAMWORK/ COMMUNICATION 1:

-### TEAMWORK COMMUNICATION 2:
+* A significant problem our team experienced was surrounding git and merge conflicts
+* Merge conflicts were common - we often struggled to resolve them, which would break our main
+  branch
+* Our team learned that when you experience a merge conflict, you should either text or meet-up with
+  your teammates
+  to resolve it together
+* We also learned the importance of testing within our own branches before pushing to main
+    * Everything should be fully functional and all tests should pass before merging to main

+### STRONG TEAMWORK/COMMUNICATION:

+### TEAMWORK/COMMUNICATION AREA FOR IMPROVEMENT:

 ### Alana Teamwork Improvement

 * Worked to communicate and check-in more frequently with her team.
 * Sent weekly texts highlighting what she was working on for the next few days and overall
   team goals for the week
 * She would communicate when there was a merge conflict and worked harder to not alter her teammates
   code without checking with them first

 #### Alana Evidence To Collect

 * Going forward, Alana can read her team feedback form from her teammates to see if she is improving
 * Alana can also count the number of merge conflicts she has per week.
-Merge conflicts typically indicate that
+Merge conflicts typically
+  indicate that
-team members are not communicating what they are working on, so fewer conflicts shows better teamwork
+  team members are not communicating what they are working on, so fewer conflicts shows better
+  teamwork
-* Alana can also analyze how frequently she communicates with her team by counting the number of messages
+* Alana can also analyze how frequently she communicates with her team by counting the number of
+  messages
   sent per week to her team/number of team meetings

 ### TATUM TEAMWORK IMPROVEMENT: